Christoph33one/post-planner-api/README.md

 - To test a user can register, I had to create a new super user and access the admin panel.
 I do not have a backend function for a user to register.
 This is to be implemented in the front-end.
 ![](assets/new%20profile%20in%20admn%20panel.png)

 ---

-### Python Linter

-All Python code in this project has undergone thorough testing using the provided [Python Linter](https://pep8ci.herokuapp.com/) by Code Institute.

----